Loader gif

 • If your child doesn’t pay back the loan, you can take a bad debt deduction.

-Does the IRS care if I loan money to my kids?
+Does the IRS care about me lending money to my kids?

-For small loans under $10,000, the answer is simple — no. The IRS isn’t concerned with most personal loans to your son, daughter, stepchild, or other immediate family member.
-They also don’t care how often loans are handed out, whether interest is charged, or if you get paid back.
+For small loan amounts under $10,000, the answer is simple — no. The IRS isn’t concerned with most personal loans to your son, daughter, stepchild, or other immediate family member.
+They also don’t care how often loans are handed out, whether interest is charged, or if your loved one pays you back.

 But, as with most things, there are exceptions.

-If you loan a significant amount of money to your kids — over $10,000 — you should consider charging interest.
+For tax purposes, if you loan a significant amount of money to your kids — over $10,000 — you should consider charging interest as a lender.

-If you don’t, the IRS can say the interest you should have charged was a gift.
-In that case, the interest money goes toward your annual gift-giving limit of $17,000 per individual (as of tax year 2023).
-If you give more than $17,000 to one individual, even if the individual is your child, you are required to file a gift tax form.
+If you don’t charge interest, the IRS can say the amount of interest you should have charged was a gift based on current tax rules.
+In that case, the interest money goes toward your annual gift-giving limit of $18,000 per individual as of tax year 2024 (up from $17,000 in 2023).
+If you give more than $18,000 to one individual, even if the individual is your child, you are required to file a gift tax form.
+Since the limit is per person, married couples can have a combined annual limit of $36,000 before needing to file a gift tax return.

-The rate of interest on the loan must be based on the lesser of applicable federal rates (AFRs) set by the IRS or the borrower’s net investment income for the year.
+The minimum interest rate on the loan must be based on the lesser of applicable federal rates (AFRs) set by the IRS or the borrower’s net investment income for the year.
 You don’t need to charge interest if the borrower’s investment income is $1,000 or less.
 If you choose to charge interest lower than the AFR, it’s called a below-market loan, and there are tax implications.
-See the last section in this article for more information about this topic and some exceptions.
+See the last section of this article for more information about this topic and some exceptions.

 Some people may think they can give large amounts of money to their children and call it a loan to avoid the hassle of filing a gift tax return, but the IRS is wise to that.
 The loan must be legal and enforceable.
 Otherwise, it may be deemed a gift.

-When loaning money to a family member, it’s good practice to seek legal counsel and have a professional help you draw up an official loan agreement for both parties to sign.
+When loaning money to a family member, it’s good practice to seek legal advice and have a professional help you draw up an official loan agreement for both parties to sign.
+It may also be worth talking to a financial advisor if you are unsure of the full tax implications.

-One of the advantages of a loan contract is that if your child doesn’t pay, you can take a deduction for a non-business bad debt.
+One of the advantages of a written agreement for your loan is that if your child doesn’t pay you back, you can take a tax deduction for a non-business bad debt on your income tax return.
 Additionally, you don’t have to pay gift tax to the IRS on the amount you would have if you had gifted the money.

-To take a bad debt deduction, you must prove that the debt is truly worthless and there is no chance you will be paid back.
+To take a bad debt deduction, you must prove that the debt is truly worthless and there is no chance of repayment.
 Have your child make a written statement that they cannot pay, and gather as much evidence that you tried to collect the debt as possible.
 Letters, invoices, and phone calls can all be used as proof in this instance.

-But what if you fail to document the loan properly and legally, and the IRS decides your loan is actually a gift?
+But what if you fail to document the loan properly and legally, the IRS decides your loan is actually a gift, and you need to file a gift tax return?

 In most cases, you won’t have to pay taxes for a “loan” the IRS deemed a gift.
-Even if you exceed the $17,000 annual gift exclusion we mentioned before, you only owe gift tax when your lifetime gifts to all individuals exceed the lifetime gift tax exclusion.
-For tax year 2023, that limit is $12.92 million (up from $12.06 million in 2022).
+Even if you exceed the $18,000 annual gift tax exemption we mentioned before, you only owe gift tax when your lifetime gifts to all individuals exceed the lifetime gift tax exclusion.
+For tax year 2024, the exemption limit is $13.61 million (up from $12.92 million in 2023).
+The lifetime exemption is per person, meaning married couples can exclude $27.22 million in lifetime gifts.

-Other family loans that are safe from tax consequences
+Other family loans that are safe from tax implications

-You don’t have to worry about family loans being subject to tax consequences if:
+You don’t have to worry about family loans being subject to federal tax consequences if:

 • You lend a child $10,000 or less, and the child does not use the money for investments, such as stocks or bonds.